tweag/nickel/notes/overriding.md

 for comparison:

 - **(ERG)**: Ergonomy.
-A mechanism is ergonomic if it avoids complex encodings for overridable records, it doesn't require extra library functions, and so on.
+A mechanism is ergonomic if it avoids complex encodings for overridable records, if it doesn't require extra library functions, and so on.
 It would ideally work out of the box with the native records of the language.
 - **(NEST)**: Nested field overriding.
-The ease of overriding nested fields, such as `bar`'s value in `{foo = {bar = "baz"}}`.
+The ease of overriding nested fields, such as the value of `bar` in `{foo = {bar = "baz"}}`.
 Ideally, overriding nested fields is no harder than standard fields.
 - **(COMP)**: Composability.
 Overriding is composable when one can seamlessly apply several overrides to an initial record.
 - **(EXPR)**: Expressivity.
 An expressive mechanism is one that allow to express